Staffing Trends Affecting Today’s Manufacturing Industry

 The need for instant delivery and performance in e-commerce

-In 2020, B2B e-commerce sales for manufacturers grew by 6.7% to about $458.7 billion from $430.0 billion in 2019 (Digital Commerce 360).
+American manufacturing growth started outpacing the rest of the world’s growth at the end of last year for the first time since 2014, according to Axios.
 With the increase in online shopping, consumers are demanding faster deliveries and more product choices than ever before.
-So, meeting these demands will require manufacturers to adapt quickly and adjust their operations to be flexible.
+As a result, meeting these demands will require manufacturers to adapt quickly and adjust their operations to be flexible.

 One of the most effective ways to keep up with growing demand is to ensure easy access to the right workers who can help your business stay productive.
 By having quick access to qualified temp or temp-to-hire workers, manufacturers can strengthen their supply chain and grow their e-commerce business.